Aliaia/zeilaa/frontend/README.md

 ## ⚙️ Project Requirements

-Before running this project, ensure you have the following:
+Before running this project, ensure you have the following (More detailed instructions for each step located below):

 1. **Node.js** installed on your machine.